Written by Tenley Haraldson. Reviewed by Sean Busch.

 5. Line Drying for Nature’s Best Laundry Whitener

-There's something comforting about the smell of crisp, sun-dried linens, and the longer you leave clothes to hang in the sun, the greater the brightening effect.
+There's something so comforting about the smell of sun-dried linens.
+Another bonus: The longer you leave clothes in the sun, the greater the brightening effect.

 Pro tip: UV rays can fade clothing.
 Before hanging them up, turn your items inside out and limit drying time to a couple of hours.

-6. Choose Natural Laundry Detergents with Gentle Formulas
+6. Wash White Clothes with Natural Laundry Detergents

-Using harsh detergents and bleach will wear down even the strongest materials.
-Prolong the life of your wardrobe and household linens with a gentler – but no less effective – formula.
+Harsh detergents and bleach will wear down even the strongest materials.
+Prolong the life of your wardrobe and household linens with a gentler – but no less effective – laundry formula.

-Puracy Laundry Detergent uses plant-based enzymes and natural minerals to clean effectively – all without harsh chemicals, synthetic perfumes, and residues.
-To brighten white clothes, feel free to combine it with any of the natural methods listed above.
+Puracy Laundry Detergent uses plant-based enzymes and natural minerals to clean effectively, without caustics, synthetic perfumes, and residues.
+Wondering how to wash white clothes without bleach?
+Feel free to combine this product with any of the natural methods listed above.

-There’s a reason that thousands of people swear by Puracy Natural Stain Remover.
-This natural, enzyme-based product lifts literally any stain and odor out of clothing, no matter if it’s grime, grass, berries, blood, sweat, oil, cosmetics, dirt, or hundreds of other stains and odors.
+There’s a reason that thousands of people swear by Puracy Stain Remover.
+This plant enzyme-based product lifts literally any stain and odor out of fabric, no matter if it’s grass, wine, blood, sweat, oil, cosmetics, dirt, or whatever lands on your clothing.

-If your whites only need brightening in a specific area (like armpit stains), spot treat them for maximum results.
-Spray the affected area with our Natural Stain Remover and agitate with a soft brush (or by rubbing the fabric together).
-We recommend waiting at least 15 minutes before laundering, but for tough stains, you can let the spray set upwards of several days (the longer the better).
+If you need to target a specific area (like armpit stains), spot treat them for maximum results.
+Spray the affected area with our Natural Stain Remover and agitate either with a soft laundry brush or by rubbing the fabric together.
+We recommend waiting at least 15 minutes before laundering, but for tough stains, you can let the spray set upwards of several days.
+The longer it sets, the better.

-During the laundry cycle, use the warmest water that the fabric care instructions allow.
-If necessary, opt for the "extra rinse" cycle on your machine and repeat the enzyme-based treatment once more.
+During the laundry cycle, use the warmest water that the fabric care instructions allow, and opt for an "extra rinse" cycle.
+You may need to repeat for extra-stubborn stains.

 It's hard enough to find the perfect white shirt or pair of jeans – it's even harder to keep them that way.
-Keep Puracy laundry essentials on hand to brighten whites without bleach.
-With Puracy’s 100% satisfaction guarantee, you’ve got nothing to lose!
+Keep Puracy laundry essentials on hand to brighten white clothes without bleach.
+With Puracy’s 100% satisfaction guarantee, you’ve got nothing to lose (except stains)!